-CASH AND CASH EQUIVALENTS - The financial statement caption "cash and cash equivalents" includes all deposits with banks and financial institutions including certificates of deposit and all highly-liquid investments (with original maturities of three months or less).
-All deposits are insured by federal depository insurance and, are collateralized with securities held in Florida's multiple financial institution collateral pool under Chapter 280, Florida Statues.
+CASH AND CASH EQUIVALENTS

+The financial statement caption "cash and cash equivalents" includes all deposits with banks and financial institutions including certificates of deposit and all highly-liquid investments (with original maturities of three months or less).
+All deposits are insured by federal depository insurance and, are collateralized with securities held in Florida's multiple financial institution collateral pool as required by Chapter 280, Florida Statutes.

+RECEIVABLES

-RECEIVABLES - Consist primarily of amounts due from other governments.
+Consist primarily of amounts due from other governments.
 All receivables are deemed collectible, and no allowance for uncollectible accounts is considered necessary.

+INVENTORIES

-INVENTORIES - Supplies inventory is immaterial and such items are charged to expense when purchased.
+Supplies inventory is immaterial and such items are charged to expense when purchased.

-DEFERRED OUTFLOWS/INFLOWS OF RESOURCES - In addition to assets, the statement of net position will sometimes report a separate section of deferred outflows of resources.
-This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and will not be recognized as an outflow of resources (expense/expenditure).
+DEFERRED OUTFLOWS/INFLOWS OF RESOURCES

+In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
+This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and will not be recognized as an outflow of resources (expense/expenditure) until that time.

 In addition to liabilities, the statement of net position will sometimes report a section for deferred inflows of resources.
-This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applied to future period(s) and will not be recognized as an inflow of resources (revenue) until that time.
+This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applied to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.

+CAPITAL ASSETS

-CAPITAL ASSETS - Expenditures for capital assets acquired for School purposes are reported in the general fund.
-Property and equipment having an original cost of \$750 or more and that is either titled in the School's name or for which the School has the continuing responsibility for maintenance, is reported at cost, net of accumulated depreciation, in the government wide financial statements.
+In the government-wide statements, capital assets include construction in progress, leasehold improvements, transportation, software, and furniture and equipment.
+Capital assets are defined as personal or real property or improvements with an individual cost of \$750 or more and that is either titled in the School's name or for which the School has the continuing responsibility for maintenance.
+Such assets are recorded at historical cost and reported net of accumulated depreciation.
 Donated assets are recorded at fair market value as of the date received.
 Other costs incurred for repairs and maintenance are expensed as incurred.